 A less accurate Keywords Planner certainly isn’t going to help your search marketing efforts.
 But it’s not the end of the world as long as you know about it and adjust your keyword research process.

 The truth is Google’s Keyword Planner was never that accurate anyway.
-Numbers were always rounded up to the nearest thousand and they’re only estimates anyway – not precise figures.
-There’s also the question of how you want to trust data from Google, when it dictates how much you bid.
-So it’s always been important to get keyword data from outside Google and this is more true now than ever.
-No need to hit the panic button just yet, though.
+Numbers were always rounded up to the nearest thousand and they’re only estimates anyway – not precise figures, making the Keyword Planner good for discerning estimates and giving you some steer on your keyword strategy.
+However, for more detailed planning it’s as important now as it ever was to get additional keyword data from outside Google.

 The Google Keyword Planner accuracy failures are reflective of a bigger data picture.
 Many single data points will have some degree of limitation when it comes to the accuracy and value derived from that data.

-A solution for this is deeper data, and multiple data sets, plus recombining data for actionable insight, and overcoming some of the inaccuracies of single data points.
-That’s why we built our prescriptive marketing platform Apollo Insights which does just that!
-Click here to find out more.
+A solution for this is deeper data and multiple data sets, plus recombining data for actionable insight and overcoming some of the inaccuracies of single data points.